 Where Do The Polar Bears Live?

 The scientific name of a polar bear is Ursus maritimus.
-It is the only type of bear that is recognised as a marine mammal.
+It is the only type of bear that is recognized as a marine mammal.
 Polar bears live in the Northern Hemisphere which is the Arctic region of North America and Eurasia.
 They can live on land and the ice of the sea.
 The countries in which they are found generally are Greenland (Denmark), Norway, Russia and Canada.
 They are also found in the state of Alaska in the U.S.A.

 What Is The Scientific Classification Of Polar Bears?